-GlobalSign Private Keys are destroyed when they are no longer needed or when the Certificates to which they correspond have expired or have been revoked.
+GlobalSign CA Private Keys are destroyed when they are no longer needed or when the Certificates to which they correspond have expired or have been revoked.
 Destroying Private Keys means that GlobalSign destroys all associated CA secret activation data in the HSM in such a manner that no information can be used to deduce any part of the Private Key.

-Subscriber Private Keys generated by GlobalSign in GCC are stored in PKCS#12 format until the Key Pair is picked up by the Subscriber.
-When the Subscriber acknowledges the receipt of Key Pair or when 30 days has passed after the key generation, the Subscriber Key Pair is automatically deleted from GCC.
+Subscriber Private Keys generated by GlobalSign in GCC are stored in PKCS#12 format and after 30 days have passed after the key generation, the Subscriber Key Pair is automatically deleted from GCC.